Transition Fund application tips

 Show passion for your goal

 What do YOU want to do?
 Why do YOU want to do it?
 What difference will it make to YOUR life?
 We want to know as much detail as possible about your chosen goal and what you plan to do to reach it.
 You can be as creative as you like, we have received applications in many different forms, including PowerPoint presentations and videos!
-We also have lots of case studies available for you to take inspiration from here!
+We have lots of case studies available on this website to give you inspiration.

 Remember to include important information